pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

   </tr>
   <tr>
     <td><b><a href="../../tools/tools-pandoc/">Pandoc</a></b></td>
-    <td>Pandoc lets your Markdown editor import and export in several formats and also has a few tricks of its own.
+    <td>Pandoc enables your Markdown editor to import and export in several formats and also has a few tricks of its own.
 I recommend Pandoc for anyone who works with Markdown.</td>
   </tr>
   <tr>
     <td><b><a href="../../tools/tools-storage/">Shared storage</a></b></td>